MA, (MBACP Accredited)

 How I work

-I work as a relational and existential therapist in private practice and with Leeds University.
-I worked for several years as a Counsellor and service coordinator with Leeds Mind.
+I work as a relational and existential therapist in private practice, based in Leeds City Centre, and am also employed as a Psychotherapist with The Harrogate Homeless Project.
+I worked for several years as a Counsellor and Counselling service coordinator with Leeds Mind and more recently as a student Counsellor with Leeds University.
 I work from the understanding that who we are and how we make sense of our lives is deeply informed by the ways in which we relate with others, and also with ourselves.
 I maintain a confidential, reliable and non-judgmental space to explore and establish new ways of understanding and responding to your situation and the problems you face.
 My task is to work with whatever you bring.
-Often this will focus upon how things are for you now, but at times we may learn from other perspectives; such as how your life-story and history may help us in understanding your situation more fully.
+Often this is likely to focus upon how things are for you now, but at times we may learn from other perspectives; such as how your life-story and history may help us in understanding your situation more fully.

 The ways in which we describe and make sense of our situations are hugely varied.
 I draw upon many years of mental health experience in engaging and supporting individuals in distress.
-My priority is always to attend to our way of working together; reflecting upon your own unique experience.
+My priority is always to attend to our way of working together; in developing reflections from your own unique experience.
 It is this which underpins my approach at all times.
 I will regularly invite you to reflect upon what is happening for you in the counselling process.
 Progress in therapy is made by gaining new ways of understanding relationships of all kinds; including the counselling relationship.
 My job is to provide the conditions and opportunities in which you may freely explore what is happening for you.
 The more fully we are able to achieve this, the more valuable therapy can become.